Disability Resources and Services

-As image-bearers of our just and reconciling God, we in the office of Disability Services at Bethel work to assure access to the University and its programs by students, employees and guests with disabilities.
+As image-bearers of our just and reconciling God, we in the office of Disability Resources and Services at Bethel work to assure access to the University and its programs by students, employees and guests with disabilities.
 We coordinate and provide reasonable accommodations, advocate an accessible and hospitable learning environment and promote self-determination on the part of the individuals we serve.

 What are reasonable accommodations?